About Career Clusters

 Explore the Career Clusters

-Underneath those six career fields are 16 career clusters.
-This is where you find more details about careers fields that interest you.
+Underneath those six career fields are the 16 career clusters identified by the National Career Clusters Framework.
+In addition, some models also include the Energy Systems cluster.
 Careers with the same knowledge and skills are grouped in the same cluster.
 Each cluster may include hundreds of different careers.

 Each career cluster includes one or more of 81 career pathways.
 A pathway is a group of related career specialties within the career cluster.
 Examples of pathways include: